South Bend's Defense Vehicle Boom Is Filling One Talent Gap and Deepening Another

 The Elkhart Effect and Inter-Industry Competition

 The talent sponge effect created by Elkhart County's recreational vehicle industry deserves specific attention because it operates differently from standard geographic competition.
-Huntsville and Detroit compete for South Bend's defence talent by offering more money for the same work.
+Huntsville and Detroit compete for South Bend's defense talent by offering more money for the same work.
 Elkhart competes by offering comparable money for easier work.

 Federal Budget Risk and the Hiring Freeze Threat

 The production trajectory that defines South Bend's 2026 outlook depends on federal appropriations decisions that remain uncertain.
-As of early 2025, the U.S. government was operating under continuing resolution funding mechanisms, delaying new starts for the Commercial Tactical Truck (CTT) programme and HMMWV modernisation line items.
+As of early 2025, the U.S. government was operating under continuing resolution funding mechanisms, delaying new starts for the Commercial Tactical Truck (CTT) program and HMMWV modernization line items.
 According to Defense News, AM General and its suppliers faced potential 2026 hiring freezes if full appropriations bills were not passed by March 2025.

-The CTT programme represents the next major contract opportunity for AM General, following its positioning as a prime bidder.
+The CTT program represents the next major contract opportunity for AM General, following its positioning as a prime bidder.
 An award would sustain or expand current headcount levels of approximately 1,200 to 1,400 direct manufacturing employees in Mishawaka.
 Without it, the JLTV transition risk compounds: as Oshkosh Defense completes full-rate JLTV production, AM General's subcontractor work for hull components faces volume reductions through 2026, potentially displacing 200 to 300 welding and fabrication positions according to a Congressional Research Service analysis.

 This creates a paradox for workforce planning.
-The roles hardest to fill, cleared programme managers and aerospace welders, are also the roles most exposed to federal budget volatility.
-Hiring leaders must invest in long-cycle searches for candidates who may face programme cancellation.
+The roles hardest to fill, cleared program managers and aerospace welders, are also the roles most exposed to federal budget volatility.
+Hiring leaders must invest in long-cycle searches for candidates who may face program cancellation.
 The alternative, waiting for contract certainty before searching, means starting a 90-plus-day search process after the competition has already begun hiring.
 Neither option is comfortable.
 But the second option is worse.

 ITAR and Buy American Act Compliance as Hiring Barriers